 <Provide a brief overview of the volumes/sections of the Technical Framework that get changed/ added by this profile.
 Provide 200 words or less describing this profile.>

 This supplement is written according to the specific template defined for Workflow Definition profiles.
-The structure of this document differs from a common PCC profile.
-In particular the XBeR-WD profile doesn’t define new IHE transactions or IHE actors, but establish a common set of rules to share between participants involved in a eReferral workflow.
+The structure of this document differs from a PCC Content Profile.
+In particular the XBeR-WD profile doesn’t define new IHE transactions or IHE actors, but establishes a common set of rules to share between participants involved in a eReferral workflow.

+The eReferral process, and workflow related to it, are applicable to many different sharing infrastructures.
+In this profile we present a specific XDS based use-case.

 In volume 1 we present a typical Use-case, describing many possible evolutions of the related workflow.
-We define the Process Actors involved and their ability within the workflow itself.
+We define the Workflow Participants involved and their ability within the workflow itself.

 In Volume 2 we explain how to use an instrument (the XDW Workflow Document) to track and manage this workflow.
 In particular we analyze in detail features of each step of the workflow, and rules to follow to go through these steps.

-At the end of the supplement (Appendix A) is presented a complete example of a Workflow Document produced during an eReferral workflow. .
+At the end of the supplement (Appendix A) is presented a complete example of a Workflow Document produced during an eReferral workflow.

+More technical details related to the management of the workflow document .are presented in the Appendix B

 Open Issues and Questions

+none

+Closed Issues

-Reviewers should evaluate the need to define options within the Workflow Definition to facilitate implementation of the workflow definition profile.
+(Reviewers should evaluate the need to define options within the Workflow Definition to facilitate implementation of the workflow definition profile.
 Should there be options on the (1) support of specific workflow tasks/status, (2) reference content document profiles, (3) remaining options from XDW ?
 These would be formalized and placed in Section X.4 Option of Volume 1.
-The requirements for support of options related to the XDW Profile may not be properly placed in Section X.4 and should be moved to Volume 2.
+The requirements for support of options related to the XDW Profile may not be properly placed in Section X.4 and should be moved to Volume 2.)
+Answer: The workflow Definition profile defines a section Options where are described alternative paths, or alternative rules for th evolution of the process.

-Reviewers should evaluate the proposed table in Section 6.5 that describes the documents created during the workflow process, their requirements, their nature and their related PCC(or other) document content profiles that define them and, in case that these are not present, the note that the PCC may/should define them in the future.
-How specific should a workflow definition profile be in terms of referenced documents conformance requirements?
+(Reviewers should evaluate the proposed table in Section 6.5 that describes the documents created during the workflow process, their requirements, their nature and their related PCC(or other) document content profiles that define them and, in case that these are not present, the note that the PCC may/should define them in the future.
+How specific should a workflow definition profile be in terms of referenced documents conformance requirements?)
+The Workflow Definition profile defines only “documents labels” to define the role of an attachment of th profile.

-In many parts of this document we present XML examples to better understand how the Workflow Document can track information related to the process.
+(In many parts of this document we present XML examples to better understand how the Workflow Document can track information related to the process.
 This structure will be affected by CPs proposed to the ITI domain (CP-643, CP-637).
-So these XML parts may change sections X.2.1.1, X.2.2.1, X.2.3.1 and Appendix A
+So these XML parts may change sections X.2.1.1, X.2.2.1, X.2.3.1 and Appendix A) Small xml parts are removed from text, we left only the appendix A to show a complete example of Workflow Document.

-Closed Issues

-None

 Volume 1 – Profiles